-- The Barrister (weekly announcements/ lunch menu/schedule of events sent home via email each Friday)
+- The Barrister, a weekly newletter with announcements/ lunch menu/schedule of events sent home via email each Friday afternoon.

 What is the best way to communicate with a teacher?

 The best way to communicate with a teacher or staff member is via email.
-Most teachers check their email at least once a day and will respond to your question or concern at their earliest convenience.
-In the case of an emergency, it is best to contact the school office for immediate response.
+Most teachers check their email at least once a day and will respond to your questions or concerns at their earliest convenience.
+In the case of an emergency, it is best to contact the School Office for immediate response.